Publications

 Market Power and Innovation in the Intangible Economy

-American Economic Review - Accepted for publication [VoxEU summary] [online appendix] [replication code] September 2023
+American Economic Review - January 2024 [VoxEU summary] [online appendix] [replication code]

 When is the Fiscal Multiplier High?
 A Comparison of Four Business Cycle Phases

-European Economic Review [replication code], September 2021 (with Travis Berge and Damjan Pfajfar, Federal Reserve Board).
+European Economic Review - September 2021 [replication code] (with Travis Berge and Damjan Pfajfar)

 This paper compares the effect of fiscal spending on economic activity across four phases of the business cycle.
 We show that the fiscal multiplier is higher when unemployment is increasing than when it is decreasing.
 Conversely, fiscal multipliers do not depend on whether the unemployment rate is above or below its long-term trend.
 Our findings synthesize previous, at times conflicting, evidence on the state-dependence of fiscal multipliers and imply that fiscal intervention early on in economic downturns is most effective at stabilizing output.

-American Economic Review - Accepted for publication [VoxEU summary] [online appendix] [replication code] September 2023
+American Economic Review - January 2024 [VoxEU summary] [online appendix] [replication code]

 When is the Fiscal Multiplier High?
 A Comparison of Four Business Cycle Phases

-European Economic Review [replication code], September 2021 (with Travis Berge and Damjan Pfajfar, Federal Reserve Board).
+European Economic Review - September 2021 [replication code] (with Travis Berge and Damjan Pfajfar)

 This paper compares the effect of fiscal spending on economic activity across four phases of the business cycle.
 We show that the fiscal multiplier is higher when unemployment is increasing than when it is decreasing.
 Conversely, fiscal multipliers do not depend on whether the unemployment rate is above or below its long-term trend.
 Our findings synthesize previous, at times conflicting, evidence on the state-dependence of fiscal multipliers and imply that fiscal intervention early on in economic downturns is most effective at stabilizing output.

-The share of climate-enhancing innovations in total patents was booming in the years leading up to the Global Financial Crisis, but has seized to grow since.
+The share of climate-enhancing innovations in total patents was booming in the years leading up to the Global Financial Crisis, but has ceased to grow since.
 We provide causal evidence that tight credit disproportionately affects green innovation, through its effect on young firms.
 To explain this, we develop a quantitative framework in which firms direct innovation towards green or polluting technologies, and become better at innovating in technologies that they have previously succeeded in.
 This means that mature, incumbent firms predominantly innovate in polluting technologies.
 When green technologies become more attractive, e.g. due to a carbon tax, young firms are responsible for a disproportionate share of the transition to green innovation.
-As young firms are financially constrained, a credit shock disproportionately harms their innovation, bringing the green transition to a halt.
+As young firms are financially constrained, a credit shock disproportionately harms their innovation, slowing the green transition.

 This paper examines the short-run effects of federal education expenditures on local income.
 We exploit city-level variation in exposure to national changes in the $30-billion Federal Pell Grant Program, which is the largest program to help low-income students attend college in the U.S., to calculate fiscal multipliers of education expenditures.
 An increase in Pell grants by 1 percent of a city’s income raises local income by 2.4 percent over the next two years.